kirit93/sagemaker-mlops-end-to-end/README.md

 Once the project is created, you will see 2 repositories created - one for the model building code and one for the model deployment code.
 The model deployment code will remain untouched, the model building code will be changed by replacing `pipelines/abalone/` with the code from this repo under `sagemaker-pipeline/`

+### DataWrangler and Feature Store Setup

+* Upload `datawrangler/abalone-dataset-header.csv` to S3 and note the S3 URI
+* Replace the S3 URI in line 19 of `datawrangler/fs-ingest-wrangler-training-template.flow` with the S3 URI you uploaded the dataset to in the step above
+* Uplaod this `.flow` file to SageMaker Studio and open it.
+This will open up the DataWrangler UI.
+* On the DW UI, click on `Export Step` and select `Feature Store`.
+This will generate a notebook.
+* Run the code in the notebook generated to ingest features in to Feature Store.

 ### Repository Structure

 This repository contains 2 folders -